bigfix/bfdocker/besserver/README.md

 ## To use

-1. Edit the bes-install.rsp
+1. Review and edit as required the bes-install.rsp file
-  1. change `LA_ACCEPT="false"` to true to accept the license.
-  2. review the db2 password and the hostname and change as appropriate.
+  1. review the db2 password and the hostname and change as appropriate.
   3. if you change the default db2 password and hostname ensure you also change the values of DB2INST1_PASSWORD and --hostname in build.sh and when you start containers from the final image.

 2. To change the version of BigFix edit `build.sh` and set the version using the `BES_VERSION` evnironment variable

-3. Run the build script:
+3. Set the BF_ACCEPT environment variable to true and export it to accept the BigFix licence.
+Then run the build script:

-  `bash ./build.sh`
+  `
+  export BF_ACCEPT=true
+  bash ./build.sh
+  `

 4. Start a container: